Information

 You cannot get Carer Support Payment and Carer's Allowance at the same time.

 If you get Carer's Allowance and live in Scotland, you do not need to apply for Carer Support Payment.
 Your benefit will move to Carer Support Payment.
-This is planned to happen between February 2024 and spring 2025.
+This is happening between February 2024 and spring 2025.
+Learn more about moving from Carer's Allowance to Carer Support Payment.

 The type of care you provide

 To get Carer Support Payment, you must provide care for someone as an unpaid carer for 35 hours or more a week.
-You do not provide care:
+It cannot be care you provide:

 • as a professional care worker